AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2019-12-28-least-squares-fitting.md

 $$

-{% include linkedHeading.html heading="Step 4: Solve the Overdetermined System Using Least Squares" level=3 %}
+### Step 4: Solve the Overdetermined System Using Least Squares

 Three equations and two unknowns—this is an overdetermined system.
 How do we solve this system?
 Well, as we know, there's no exact solution.
 But we can get the least squares solution by solving for $$\theta$$ in this equation: